Mobile Civic Center: Background

 The structure opened as the Mobile Municipal Auditorium on July 9, 1964.
 It celebrated its opening with a "Holiday on Ice" ice skating show.
 It was built with the city's longtime Mardi Gras celebrations in mind.
-The concourse area is often used for balls during Mardi Gras.
-The building's "entertainment profile increased significantly" during the 1970s, hosting dozens of popular acts, including Elvis Presley, Chicago, Led Zeppelin, Michael Jackson, the Rolling Stones, KISS, and Fleetwood Mac.
-It did not earn revenue however, and it stopped regularly booking big-name acts in the mid-1980s.
+The concourse area was often used for balls during Mardi Gras.
+The building's "entertainment profile increased significantly" during the 1970s, hosting dozens of popular acts, including Elvis Presley, Chicago, Led Zeppelin, The Jacksons, the Rolling Stones, KISS, and Fleetwood Mac.
+It did not earn revenue however, and it stopped regularly booking big-name acts in the mid-1980s following a fraud scandal.

-Irregularities in the Civic Center's finances were spearheaded by finance director and former Mobile mayor Gary Greenough, who was convicted for multimillion-dollar fraud in 1985.
+In 1985 irregularities in the Civic Center's finances were spearheaded by finance director and former Mobile mayor Gary Greenough, who was convicted for multimillion-dollar fraud.
 The preceding year, the Civic Center posted losses of $435,000.
 The fraud charges, plus competition from other Gulf Coast auditoriums (in Biloxi and Pensacola) and the city's open Convention Center caused the complex to go into a decline.
+For years following Greenough's conviction it gave the Mobile Civic Center a bad rap throughout the music industry causing all big-name performers to bypass Mobile opting for either Biloxi or Pensacola.

 In recent years, the complex has been called "aging and deteriorating."
 By the early 2010s, the center ran a deficit $600,000–$800,000 per year.
 For many years, the auditorium has been used for the Mobile Opera, Mobile Ballet, Distinguished Young Women, Mobile International Festival, and high school graduation ceremonies.
 Top touring acts regularly skip the complex and it has been without a regular tenant since the departure of the Mobile Mysticks hockey team in 2002.

 On January 29, 2015, Mobile Mayor Sandy Stimpson issued a statement announcing that the Civic Center will close in April 2016 for redevelopment.
 City officials were then in search of a public-private partnership to help fund the efforts.
 11 months later, Stimpson delayed the closing by two years, needing more time to find a private partner interested in redevelopment.

+Demolition of the facility began in September 2024, with its replacement, a 10,275-seat arena expected to be completed by 2027.
+The new venue will cost $300 million and feature a rectangular design, three levels with premium seating and suites, and a large balcony to overlook Mardi Gras parades.
+Plans for the new facility do not include a theater.

+During demolition in January 2025, the roof of the Civic Center collapsed under the weight of excessive snow from a historic snowstorm just after 11 am on January 22.

 The Theater

-The 1,940-seat theater is used for concerts, Broadway shows, and other theatrical events.
-The Theater is connected to the Arena by a glass promenade.
-The theater is known for its acoustics, unobstructed views, and backstage facilities.
-It contains a 90 by 60 foot (27 by 18 m) stage.
+The 1,940-seat theater was used for concerts, Broadway shows, and other theatrical events.
+The Theater was connected to the Arena by a glass promenade.
+The theater was known for its acoustics, unobstructed views, and backstage facilities.
+It contained a 90 by 60 foot (27 by 18 m) stage.